The Philippines is rapidly becoming one of the world’s hottest destinations for backpackers and travellers, both young and old.

 For some reason it is here, just off the coast, that hundreds of thousands of sardines gather in great shoals.

-All you need is a snorkel and fins and you can swim a dozen metres out and swim amongst this great hoard of sardines.
+All you need is a snorkel and fins and you can swim a dozen metres out and swim among this great hoard of sardines.

 Most travellers seem to stay in Moalboal, which is a lot better developed than the Badian region and has more choices.